-The first verification tests were done by utilizing wind measurements made at 26 observing stations in Finland; 23 of these stations belong to the observation network maintained by the Finnish Meteorological Institute (FMI) and represent conditions

-- 15 ranging from open sea to agricultural land, forests, and open hill areas.
-More detailed analyses were made in Northern Finland (67.02204° lat, 27.2184° lon) for the Pyhätunturi -fell test area, with an elevation range of 148 526 m above sea level (Fig 5, Fig. A3).
+The first verification tests were done by utilizing wind measurements made at 26 observing stations in Finland; 23 of these stations belong to the observation network maintained by the Finnish Meteorological Institute (FMI) and represent conditions ranging from open sea to agricultural land, forests, and open hill areas.
+More detailed analyses were made in northern Finland (67.02204° lat, 27.2184° long) for the Pyhätunturi Fell test area, with an elevation range of 148-526 m a.s.l.
+(Figs. 5, A3).
 In addition to the forests, other terrain types included open tundra, agricultural fields, lakes, and ski slopes.
-The test area had both larger topographic variation and spatial variation of wind speeds than the typical Finnish landscape and in that sense represented more challenging conditions than those expected in most of the rest of the country.
-This Pyhätunturi - - 20 fell test area was also used in the EU- funded MOWIE project, where three 10-m tall wind-measuring masts were installed at a range of elevations above the mean sea level: 470 m (MM1), 419 m (MM2) and 408 m (MM3).
+The test area had both larger topographic variation and spatial variation in wind speeds than the typical Finnish landscape and in that sense represented more challenging conditions than those expected in most of the rest of the country.
+This Pyhätunturi Fell test area was also used in the EU-funded MOWIE project, where three 10 m tall wind-measuring masts were installed at a range of elevations above the mean sea level: 470 m (MM1), 419 m (MM2) and 408 m (MM3).
 In addition, there was a permanent observing mast (FMI station number 7708) on the telecommunication mast (TM) at an elevation of 61 m above the surface at the top of the hill (see Fig. 5).
-All wind speed measurements were corrected to 10 meter high values by applying the logarithmic wind law.
-Wind climate simulations for this same area have earlier been made utilizing the Karlsruhe Mesoscale - 25 Model (KAMM) and WAsP by Frank et al. (1999).
-An airborne detailed photograph of the area is available e.g. from the Finish Land Survey's map service (https://asiointi.maanmittauslaitos.fi/karttapaikka/?lang=en).
+All wind speed measurements were corrected to 10 m high values by applying the logarithmic wind law.
+Wind climate simulations for this same area have earlier been made utilizing the Karlsruhe Mesoscale Model (KAMM) and WAsP by Frank et al. (1999).
+An airborne detailed photograph of the area is available, for example, from the Finnish Land Survey's map service (https: //asiointi.maanmittauslaitos.fi/karttapaikka/?lang=en).

-Based on the measurements made at the observing stations, 10 year- return levels of maximum wind speeds were calculated for each location and compared with return period values obtained for the station locations using the wind multiplier approach
+Based on the measurements made at the observing stations, 10-year return levels of maximum wind speeds were calculated for each location and compared with return period values obtained for the station locations using the wind multiplier approach and the ERA-Interim maximum wind speed estimates.
+The return levels were calculated using the same GEV approach as in the case of ERA-Interim data.
+The observations were 10 min winds speed measured after every 3 h and the annual maximum values was filtered from these data.